 For those who have not read either book, read "1984" first.

 If you don’t want to read

 Goldstein titled, "The Theory and Practice of Oligarchical

-It’s about in the middle of the book.
-You
+It’s located in the middle of the book

 the countries that subscribe to NAFTA; Eastasia is

 war and war

 hysteria, war not for territorial gains, omnipresent security

 leading to total gun